Shopify/polaris/src/components/Tag/README.md

 ### Default tag

-Use to add attributes to, and remove attributes from, an object.
+Use to allow merchants to add attributes to, and remove attributes from, an object.

 ```jsx
 <Tag>Wholesale</Tag>